Velanidia, Laconia

-Velanidia (Βελανίδια) is a village in Laconia, Greece, within the municipality of Monemvasia.
+Velanidia (Βελανίδια) is a village and a community in Laconia, Greece, within the municipality of Monemvasia.
 It is situated at the southern edge of Peloponnese at the southeast edge of mountain range Parnon.
 It includes several Byzantine churches, giving it the nickname Small Agios Oros.
 This village is near Cape Maleas.
+Population 368 (2021).

 History

 Velanidia is a Byzantine village.
 Established in 1718, this settlement was possibly a result of a unification of several smaller settlements, because of the need of a more organized community.

-Due to some debris found near to Church Saint Άγιος Panteleimon, it's believed that the residents left that area and moved to the current location of the village circa 1770.
+Due to some debris found near to Church Saint Άγιος Panteleimon, it is believed that the residents left that area and moved to the current location of the village circa 1770.
 At this point, residents from Spetses came to live at Velanidia because of Orlofika.

 The unification of these two settlements resulted in Velanidia.
 The architecture of the village was influenced by the architecture of islands, because of the small, white houses and by the marine growth.
 Most people born in Velanidia have a job in marine work, such as captains, ship mechanics, and fishermen.

 According to archaeologist Frederick William Hasluck, this region was previously called Sidi and was situated at the mountain range of Saint Άγιος George, which is east of Cape Maleas.

 City of Sidi

 This former city, which was situated in the same place as modern Velanidia, is said that its name was from the daughter of Danaos, king of Carystos, Evia, who came from the region of Maleas in order to be protected from Hera goddess.

-According to Pausanias, near to Cape Maleas were two sanctuaries, one dedicated to the god Poseidon at the west side, and the other at the east side, to Apollo.
+According to Pausanias, there were two sanctuaries near Cape Maleas, one dedicated to the god Poseidon at the west side, and the other at the east side, to Apollo.